rubyworks/smeagol/README.md

 To perform a manual update, simply go to the `update` route, e.g. `http://localhost:4567/update`, and Smeagol will perform a git pull.
 Change the URL for your appropriate hostname and port.

+## STATIC SITES

+To generate a static site use the the `static` command.

+    $ cd /path/to/wiki
+    $ smeagol static

+By default the build will be placed in `public/` in the wiki repo.
+To use an alternate destination use the `-d`/`--dir` options.

+    $ smeagol build -d /path/to/site

+The default location can be changed in `_settings.yml` via the `static` field.

 ## CONTRIBUTE